Carmichael Dog Bite Lawyer

 The following video provides tips on how to treat an animal bite.

-In addition to the physical trauma of a dog bite, many victims also suffer emotional trauma, mental anguish, anxiety, and stress as a result of the incident.
-There have even been reported cases of victims developing post-traumatic stress disorder and phobias related to dogs as a result of an attack.
+In addition to the physical trauma of a dog bite, many victims also suffer emotional trauma, mental anguish, anxiety, and stress from the incident.
+There have even been reported cases of victims developing post-traumatic stress disorder and phobias related to dogs due to an attack.

 These harms and losses are all potentially recoverable through a dog bite personal injury claim.
-Though, the only way to know for sure whether you have a claim is to sit down and speak with an experienced dog bite injury attorney.Be Cognizant of Statutory Window for Filing your Claim
+The only way to know whether you have a claim is to sit down and speak with an experienced dog bite injury attorney.Be Cognizant of Statutory Window for Filing your Claim

 Photo by Depositphotos.com